-Vilnius was the last Baltic capital I visited.
+Vilnius is the last Baltic capital I visited.
 Like many others, I had myself overlooked Vilnius in favour of Tallinn and Riga in the past.
-In fact, I have even been to Tallinn twice, yet had never been to Vilnius prior to my spontaneous trip last week.
+In fact, I have even been to Tallinn twice, yet had never been to Lithuania prior to my spontaneous two days in Vilnius last week.
 Apart from a genuine curiosity towards the Baltic capitals, what made me choose to visit Tallinn and Riga in the past was the fact that both are reachable by sea from Stockholm – while Vilnius is not (for obvious reasons: it’s not by the sea).
 A big fan of the ferry cruises on the Baltic, it was only natural that I would want to visit the Baltic states by sea.
 But not Lithuania.

 Cruising the Baltic as a foodie: a review of Viking Line’s Buffet.